 The heat level of jalapeno cilantro sauce can also depend on how we add the jalapeno peppers to this recipe.

-Yes, It's a great make-ahead friendly recipe.
-In fact, allowing the sauce to sit in the refrigerator makes the flavors meld together.
-As the ingredients in this recipe varies highly in the texture, make a quick whisk to combine all the ingredients together.
+Yes, It's a tremendous make-ahead-friendly recipe.
+Allowing the sauce to sit in the refrigerator makes the flavors meld together.
+As the ingredients in this recipe vary highly in texture, make a quick whisk to combine all the ingredients.

 To adjust the heat level of jalapeno cilantro sauce, remove the seeds and membranes from the jalapeno peppers for a milder flavor, or add more jalapeno peppers (with the seeds and membranes intact) for a spicier flavor.

-The cilantro stems can be added to jalapeno cilantro sauce if they are tender and soft.
-However, if the stems are thicker or more mature, it's best to remove and discard them as they can be tough to blend.
+The cilantro stems can be added to jalapeno cilantro sauce if tender and soft.
+However, if the stems are thicker or more mature, removing and discarding them is best, as they can be challenging to blend.

 Recommended tools for making this recipe

 Food Processor.
-This appliance will help you turn your fresh cilantro, jalapeno, and garlic into a fine mix, then incorporate the creamier ingredients into a smooth jalapeno cilantro sauce.
+This appliance will help you turn your fresh cilantro, jalapeno, and garlic into a delicate mix and then incorporate the creamier ingredients into a smooth jalapeno cilantro sauce.

 Sharp Knife.
-You'll need a sharp knife to roughly chop main ingredients before placing them in the food processor.
+You'll need a sharp knife to chop the main ingredients roughly before placing them in the food processor.

 Measuring Spoons.
-These will ensure you add just the right amount of mayo, sour cream, and lime juice to your sauce.
+These will ensure you add the right mayo, sour cream, and lime juice to your sauce.

 Printable recipe card